-- We recurred on the subpieces, but
+- We recurred on subpieces.

+- Each subpiece is smaller than the original

+- BUT:

 - we didn't use the predicates from the template

-- we didn't recur on all of the subpieces
+we didn't recur on all of the subpieces

-- This is not structural recursion following the template.
+- So this is not structural recursion following the template.

-- It's "divide-and-conquer"
+- It's more like "divide-and-conquer"

 - We call this general recursion.